aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-images/_index.md

 #### **Extract Images Programming Sample**
 The following piece of code extracts all images from a particular Visio page.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-ExtractAllImagesFromPage-ExtractAllImagesFromPage.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-ExtractAllImagesFromPage-ExtractAllImagesFromPage.java" >}}
 ## **Get Icons of Various Visio Shapes**
 Aspose.Diagram for Java API now allows developers to get icons of various Visio shapes.
 ### **Getting the Shape Icon**